carlinyuen/BrowserTabRecorder/README.md

-# EasyBugFiler
+# Tab Recorder
-Making bugs for software products is a pain in the ass.
+Recording your screen on your browser is a pain in the ass.
 This should make it easier.
 Keywords: bug, debug, filing, recording, video, audio, gif, screenshot, process, chrome, extension.

 Hope this is useful to someone out there; would love any help optimizing and improving on it.
 Feel free to help contribute and expand on this project!